 Nearly 90% of the congregation turned out for prayer that morning and every morning that week.
 In fact, this week of prayer turned into an amazing ten weeks of prayer and fasting in which two things happened.

 The second thing that happened was an Acts 1:8 blockbuster.
-In our own way, we experienced God pour out His heart for the nations upon us.
+In our own way, we experienced God pouring out His heart for the nations upon us.
 Up until that moment, my every thought and plan was to get people involved in our church ministry.
 Yes, I was sincere in my efforts and desired to see people from our city come to know Jesus and find family in our congregation.
-Yes, I prayed for the other churches in our city – and prayed with the pastors of the other churches in the city – but honestly never really concerned myself with anyone except the success of our immediate spiritual community.
+Yes, I prayed for the other churches in our city—and prayed with the pastors of the other churches in the city—but honestly never really concerned myself with anyone except the success of our immediate spiritual community.
 This all changed in those ten weeks.
 Suddenly, nations on the other side of the world burdened my heart to breaking point.

-Without over-playing this, I feel we’ve lived out the last decade in large part from the well dug in those ten weeks.
-Of course, we’ve been blessed immeasurably by the unfolding of this for well over a decade now … the grace celebrated at every success, the mercy experienced in every failure and the many, many memories etched in my mind.
+Without overplaying this, I feel we lived out the subsequent decades in large part from the well dug in those ten weeks.
+We’ve been blessed immeasurably … the grace celebrated at every success, the mercy experienced in every failure and the many, many memories etched in my mind.

 After reminding the Corinthians that they belonged to God, literally betrothed to Him through Christ (v.
 2), Paul then expressed his concern that they had been “corrupted from the simplicity that is in Christ” (v.
 3).
 The NIV reads: “from your sincere and pure devotion to Christ”.